 Visit the National Palace of Sintra

-At the city center, you’ll find the Sintra National Palace which is yet another jewel in the Sintra castle list.
+In the city center, you’ll find the Sintra National Palace, yet another jewel in the Sintra castle list.

 The National Palace is the oldest palace in Portugal.
-You’ll catch a glimpse of it as you ride in Bus 434, on your way to Pena Palace.
+On your way to Pena Palace, you’ll see it as you ride on Bus 434.

 The National Palace is huge with many rooms.
 Spare at least 2 hours to see it all.